 In this post, we're going to look at the different levels of regulations to ensure your booth is designed and installed to meet them in earnest.

-Some equipment and retailers of the equipment will make sure that the paint booths they sell are already in compliance with the codes associated to your city, state and country.
+Some equipment and retailers of the equipment will make sure that the paint booths they sell are already in compliance with the codes associated with your city, state, and country.
 Unfortunately, though, this is not always the case.

 Always check with your local agencies to ensure your booth is up to code.
 You may have to make some key modifications to your equipment in order to make sure that you're compliant with the codes.